harry5z/Sanguosha/README.md

 And these are the motives of my project.
 A big fan of Sanguosha, I want to build a Sanguosha framework that my friends and I can use to play over the network.
 Since I wrote the source code, it is easy to add heroes and skills to the game, so one day we can perhaps complete a "CMU-sha" (Battles of CMU), that would be really fun.
 Best of all, it's free.

 My ultimate goal is to automatize the creation of heroes and skills by designing a framework that supports the creation of common types of skills by several simple selections and keystrokes.

+How to play (As of 1/3/2014):

+Run Master.java without arguments (a small window will appear) Run several Client.java without arguments click "start" on the small window.

+Current Progress:

+As of 1/3/2014:
+1. Basic documentation
+2. Master and Client
+3. All 4 basic-type cards enabled
+4. Attack/Dodge event
+5. Basic Gui
+6. Game flow
+7. Near-death and death events
+8. DrawCard stage and Discard stage